Keto Protein Chaffle with Salted Caramel Collagen Syrup

 How to make protein waffles

-3. Top with sugar free maple syrup and butter or just spread on peanut butter.
-Enjoy!
+3. Top and serve.
+Drizzle with the salted caramel collagen syrup and butter, or spread on peanut butter.

 golden brown chaffles topped with butter and syrup on a plate